Infinity Countdown: Main plot

 The Guardians of the Galaxy managed to defeat Scar and join the Nova Corps in their fight against the Fraternity of Raptors and the Chitauri on Xituang.
-Meanwhile, Adam Warlock starts looking for the Soul Gem which brings him to the planet Saiph.
-Upon arriving, he finds that the planet has been conquered by the Ultron/Hank Pym and one of his infected victims is Silver Surfer.
+Meanwhile, Adam Warlock starts looking for the Soul Gem, which brings him to the planet Saiph.
+Upon arriving, he finds that the planet has been conquered by Ultron, with Silver Surfer having been infected.

-After the Nova Corps decided to retreat from battle, Nova secretly thanked Robbie upon figuring out that someone could alter the size of the Power Gem.
-Using this revelation, Star-Lord shrunk it to the size of his hand.
-However, it was discovered that the Power Gem was an anchor for Xituang as it starts to crumble.
-The Guardians of the Galaxy and the Nova Corps use the Power Stone to destroy the Chitauri fleet as they escape from the doomed planet.
-Meanwhile, Adam Warlock heals Silver Surfer of the Ultron Virus.
-As the Ultron/Hank Pym is using Saiph as his base of operations and plans to unleash the Ultron Virus on a cosmic scale, Silver Surfer goes to look for Galactus.
-Even though Galactus is no longer a world-eater, Silver Surfer informs him of what is happening and asks for his help to stop the Ultron/Hank Pym's plot.
-However, the Ultron/Hank Pym had already launched rockets filled with the Ultron Virus in order to infect the entire galaxy while saving Earth as his last target.
+Star-Lord shrinks the Power Gem to the size of his hand.
+However, Xituang begins to collapse without the Power Gem acting as an anchor.
+The Guardians of the Galaxy and the Nova Corps use the Power Gem to destroy the Chitauri fleet as they escape Xituang.
+Meanwhile, Adam Warlock heals Silver Surfer of the Ultron virus.
+Silver Surfer informs Galactus of what is happening and asks for his help to stop Ultron's plot.
+However, Ultron has already launched rockets filled with the Ultron virus to infect the entire galaxy.